Anti-Phishing Training (Still) Does Not Work: A Large-Scale Reproduction of Phishing Training Inefficacy Grounded in the NIST Phish Scale: Methodology

 \myparagraph{Statistical Approach} We employed two complementary analytical approaches to examine training effectiveness.
-Our primary analysis used two-way analysis of variance (ANOVA) to test main effects and interactions between training modality (Control, Training Only, Training + Exercise) and phishing difficulty level (Easy, Medium, Hard) on our outcome measures.
+Our primary analysis used two-way analysis of variance (ANOVA) to test main effects and interactions between training modality (Treatments A, B, and Control) and phishing difficulty level (Easy, Medium, Hard) on our outcome measures.
 Note that although ANOVA with binary outcomes violates standard normality assumptions, this approach aligns with established practices in phishing research~\cite{carellaImpactSecurityAwareness2017, caputoGoingSpearPhishing2014} and enables direct comparison with prior studies.

-To address the limitations of ANOVA with binary data, we conducted confirmatory analyses using logistic regression models appropriate for binary outcomes (clicked/didn't click, reported/didn't report).
+To address the limitations of ANOVA with binary data, we conducted confirmatory analyses using logistic regression models appropriate for binary outcomes (clicked/not, reported/not)~\cite{seabold2010statsmodels}.
 The logistic regression models employed maximum likelihood estimation and provided odds ratios for effect size interpretation.
 Both analytical approaches yielded consistent conclusions regarding training effectiveness, with ANOVA providing F-statistics for comparison with prior literature and logistic regression offering more statistically appropriate modeling of our binary outcomes.
-We report both approaches to provide comprehensive statistical evidence while acknowledging the methodological trade-offs inherent in each approach.
-All analyses were conducted using Python 3.9 with statsmodels and scikit-learn libraries for statistical modeling and cross-validation.
+We report both approaches, while acknowledging the methodological trade-offs inherent in each approach.